bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Drizzle
+- Overcast
 - 70% humidity
 - 10 mph wind
 - 88% cloud cover
-- 39 AQI 🟩
+- 40 AQI 🟩
 - 0.06 inches of rain in the past 24 hours
-- 0.48 inches of rain expected in the next 48 hours
+- 0.47 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>